PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

 - Communications with the IRS and State Taxing Authorities.
 The IRS and state taxing authorities may require or request we disclose certain personal and system information in order to process or electronically file your tax return.
 This information may include, but is not limited to, your name, social security number, IP addresses, unique device identifiers, bank account numbers, and tax return preparation user activity metrics (e.g., time to complete the tax return).

 - Aggregated Data.
 We may disclose aggregate information compiled using information that does not identify you individually or personally.
-This may include, for example, the total number of visitors from a particular state or the average user age.
+This may include but is not limited to, for example, the total number of visitors from a particular state or the average user age.

 How do we secure your information?

 The security of your personal information is important to us.
-We maintain appropriate safeguards to protect your information.
+We utilize administrative, technical, and physical safeguards to protect your information.

-We follow generally accepted standards to protect information submitted to us, both during transmission and once we receive it.
-Nevertheless, no data transmission over the Internet, or method of electronic storage, is 100% secure.
-Therefore, we cannot guarantee your information's absolute security.
+We protect information submitted to us, both during transmission and once we receive it.
+Nevertheless, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+Therefore, we cannot guarantee your information’s absolute security.

 We maintain physical, electronic, and procedural safeguards that comply with applicable law and federal standards and that are designed to restrict access to your information.
 These safeguards include programs and specifications for physical security and records retention and disposal; computer and communication security measures reflected in system design, password protection, and data management practices; and other measures to restrict access to the data we hold in physical and electronic forms.